Lord's: Post-war years

-21st–century developments
+21st-century developments

-Lord's hosted its one-hundredth Test match in June 2000, with England defeating the West Indies by two wickets; the match was also notable for the 21 wickets which fell on the second day, the most to fall in a day in a Test at Lord's since 1888.
-The ground also hosted The University Match over three days for the last time in 2000, after which the match alternated between Fenner's at Cambridge and University Parks at Oxford.
-The fixture has continued at Lord's since 2001 as a one-day limited overs match.
-At the start of the 21st–century, the Lord's slope which provides a benefit to both seam bowlers and swing bowlers from the Pavilion and Nursery Ends respectively, was under threat of being levelled due to the advent of drop-in pitches.
+Lord's hosted its one-hundredth Test match in June 2000, with England defeating the West Indies by two wickets; the match was also notable for the 21 wickets which fell on the second day, the most to fall in a day at a Lord's Test since 1888.
+The ground also hosted the University Match over three days for the last time in 2000, after which the match alternated between Fenner's at Cambridge and University Parks at Oxford.
+This fixture continues at Lord's since 2001 as a one-day limited overs match.
+At the start of the 21st-century, the Lord's slope which offers advantage to both seam and swing bowlers from the Pavilion and Nursery Ends respectively, was under threat of being levelled due to the advent of drop-in pitches.
 However, the MCC resisted these calls as levelling the pitch would require the rebuilding of Lord's and would mean Test cricket would not be able to be played there for five years.
-The outfield was notorious for becoming waterlogged due to the clay soil, which resulted in considerable lost match time.
+The outfield was notorious for becoming waterlogged due to its clay soil, resulting in considerable lost match time.
 The entire outfield was relaid in the winter of 2002 with the clay soil being replaced with sand, which has improved drainage.
-Lord's hosted its first Twenty20 match in the second edition of the Twenty20 Cup in 2004.
+Lord's hosted its first T20 match in the second edition of the Twenty20 Cup in 2004.
 In 2005 the International Cricket Council (formerly the Imperial Cricket Conference) headquarters, which had been located at Lord's since its foundation in 1909, were closed and moved to the Dubai Sports City in the United Arab Emirates.

 Temporary floodlights were installed at the ground in 2007, but were removed in 2008 after complaints of light pollution from local residents.
-In January 2009, Westminster City Council approved the use of new 48 metre high retractable floodlights designed to minimise light spillage into nearby homes.
-Conditions of the approval included a five-year trial period during which up to 12 matches and 4 practice matches could be played under the lights from April to September.
-The lights must be dimmed to half-strength at 9.50 pm and be switched off by 11 pm.
+In January 2009, Westminster City Council approved the use of new 48-metre high retractable floodlights designed to minimise light spillage into nearby residences.
+Council approval stipulated a five-year trial period during which up to 12 matches and 4 practice matches could be played under lights between April and September, with the lights being dimmed to half-strength at 9.50 pm and switched off by 11 pm.
 The floodlights were first used successfully on 27 May 2009 during the Twenty20 Cup match between Middlesex and Kent.
-Two weeks after the first use of the floodlights, Lord's hosted its first Twenty20 International in the World Twenty20 between England and the Netherlands, which resulted in a shock last-ball win for the associate nation.
-Lord's held the final of the competition between Pakistan and Sri Lanka, which Pakistan won by 8 wickets.
+Two weeks after the first use of the floodlights, Lord's hosted its first Twenty20 International in the World Twenty20 between England and the Netherlands, which resulted in a shock last-ball win for the ICC associate nation.
+Lord's held the 2009 ICC World Twenty20 Final between Pakistan and Sri Lanka, which Pakistan won by 8 wickets.